mmistakes/so-simple-theme/_posts/anim-film-spot/2020-05-15-next-flight-home.md

 {% include responsive-embed url="https://player.vimeo.com/video/331567154?loop=1&title=0&byline=0&portrait=0" ratio="21:9" %}

 Life is perfect for this uptown pigeon.
-But one day, he met a dove and he has to choose betwen staying in his comfort zone or following his heart.
+But one day, he meets a dove and he has to choose betwen staying in his comfort zone or following his heart.

-Check out the project blog [here](http://jakein3d.com/next-flight-home)
+Check out the project blog [here](http://jakein3d.com/next-flight-home).

 **Stylized Highlights**
-* Realistic textures combined with distinct silhouette
+* Mechanical character designs
+* Rigid animations